Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Pay respects to many famous individuals while enjoying nature.

-📍 Google Maps | Phone: (513) 681-7526 | Website | Hours: 8 am – 6 pm daily | Entrance: free
+📍 Google Maps | Phone: (513) 681-7526 | Website | Hours: 8 am – 6 pm daily | Entrance: Free

-It might be hard to believe that a cemetery could be one of the best things to do in Cincinnati.
-However, the Spring Grove Cemetery is a beautiful outdoor space, with multiple walking paths.
+The Spring Grove Cemetery is a beautiful outdoor space, with multiple walking paths.
 It is home to over 700 acres of tree groves, hills, gardens, lakes, and ponds.

 This place is well known for the imposing gothic tombs, statues, and mausoleums of some of the more elaborate memorials.
 Many famous people are buried here.
 These include politicians, scientists, athletes, artists, and Civil War generals.